OnionUI/Onion/website/docs/07-apps/03-network-features/07-vnc-server.md

 ## Security

 :::caution Network security
 VNC server must be used on local private network only as there is no password and no encryption.
-It is not recommended you use FTP on an insecure Wi-Fi network that is open or public as traffic is unencrypted, for this reason we strongly recommend you toggle VNC off when you're on the move!
+It is not recommended you use VNC on an insecure Wi-Fi network that is open or public as traffic is unencrypted, for this reason we strongly recommend you toggle VNC off when you're on the move!
 :::